The Call to Adopt an American Declaration and Education Bill of Rights

 Instead of growing a garden based on the unique qualities of our American character—our diversity, innovation, imagination, and enthusiasm—we pack children into boxes and relegate their education to an academic contest in which the winners and losers are predetermined according to race and income.
 Finally, America’s system of education has lost, if indeed it has ever possessed, an enlightened understanding of the young and the needs and requirements of the developing brain.
 It remains for Americans to lay claim to their learning culture, to re-define and re-shape its character consistent with America’s rich, diverse heritage, its yearning for exploration, and trust in the vitality of its ideas.

 The state of American education could be a model of freedom, but instead is a model of freedoms denied.
-America has been lulled into a tolerance of Testing which is a form of bullying and pigeon-holing of children and teachers, a life of marching in place to the drumbeat of accountability.
-This is a form of child labor dressed in academic garb, not in pursuit of happiness and self-development, but is a defacto state of stress and competition established by adults and for adults to prove statistical levels of productivity and compliance.
+America has been lulled into a tolerance of Testing to Learn which is a form of bullying and pigeon-holing of children and teachers, a life of marching in place to the drumbeat of accountability.
+This is a form of child labor dressed in academic garb, not in pursuit of happiness and self-development, but in a goose-step state of stress and competition established by adults and for adults to extract statistical evidence of productivity and compliance.
 This is not a model worthy of the Land of the Free.

 A Declaration of Independence for American Education